lipingfangs/VAP/README.md

 IF you have any problem or comment in usage, please feel free to contact the aurthor (fangping.li@scau.edu.cn) who will reply on time!

-IF the software participate in your researech , please cite the paper: Visualization and review of reads alignment on the graphical pan-genome with VAG
+IF the software participate in your researech , please cite the paper: Visualization and review of reads alignment on the graphical pan-genome with VAP
 Fangping Li, Haifei Hu, Zitong Xiao, Jingming Wang, Jieying Liu, Deshu Zhao, Yu Fu, Yijun Wang, Xue Yuan, Suhong Bu, Xiaofan Zhou, Junliang Zhao, Shaokui Wang bioRxiv 2023.01.20.524849; doi: https://doi.org/10.1101/2023.01.20.524849, Thank you so much